 )

-FastAPI makes testing exceptionally easy with its built-in TestClient, which is a wrapper around httpx.
-You can test your entire API without starting a server.
+FastAPI makes testing exceptionally straightforward with its built-in TestClient, which is a wrapper around httpx.
+The entire API can be tested without starting a server.

 Setting Up Tests